prachisarode95/NYC_BikeTrip_SpatioTemporalAnalysis/Docs/Report.md

 -- It returns the station_id of the nearby stations and the top_station_id they are near.
 ```

-# Spatio-temporal analysis and visualization
+# Spatio-temporal analysis and visualization (Referred to 10.sql)

 ## Spatio-Temporal Trip Data Analysis